flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 Use SQL Client to submit job
 ----------------------------

-SQL Client allows users to submit jobs either within the CLI session or using -f option to submit sql file.
+SQL Client allows users to submit jobs either within the interactive command line or using `-f` option to execute sql file.

 In both modes, SQL Client supports to parse and execute all types of the Flink supported SQL statements.

 ### Interactive Mode

-In interactive mode, the SQL Client reads user inputs and executes the statement when meets the statement splitter.
+In interactive mode, the SQL Client reads user inputs and executes the statement when meeting semicolon (`;`).

-When execute the statement succeeds, the SQL Client will print the message to inform.
-Otherwise, the SQL Client will print the causes why the execution fails.
-For detailed exception stack, please set the `sql-client.verbose` true.
+In interactive mode, SQL Client will print success message when statement is executed successfully.
+On the other hand, SQL Client will print error message if the execution is failed.
+By default, the error message only contains a cause.
+In order to print the full exception stack for debugging, please set the `sql-client.verbose` to true through `SET sql-client.verbose = true;`.

 ### Execute SQL Files

-When start up the SQL Client with -f option, the SQL Client will split the content of the specified file into multiple statements and submit them line by line.
-The SQL Client will print all the messages as the message printed in the interactive mode.
+SQL Client supports to execute a SQL script file with the `-f` option.
+SQL Client will execute statements one by one in the SQL script file and print execution messages for each executed statements.
+Once a statement is failed, the SQL Client will exist and all the remaining statements will not be executed.
 An example of such a file is presented below.

 ```sql